jean9696/gatsby-blog/src/mdPages/micro-graphql-schema/index.md

 ---
 path: "/blog/micro-graphql-schema"
 date: "2019-08-26"
-title: "Client managing micro Graphql services with Apollo"
+title: "Managing micro GraphQL services with Apollo Client"
 ---

 **GraphQL** now takes a big part in the industry as well as **micro-services** architecture which is also becoming a reference.
 Now, the usual way of dealing with these two ideas is to have a single endpoint where clients can fetch data from different services.
 However, this requires to have a service that merge all the schemas of the all the micro-services to be able to serve them to the client by one single graphql endpoint.